Thai army gets down to work on economy, stifles dissent

 At nearby Democracy Monument, a small crowd came with posters in support of the army and handed soldiers roses.

-Most Bangkok voters favour the establishment and approve of the coup if it means getting rid of Thaksin.
+Most voters in the capital favor the establishment and approve of the coup if it means getting rid of Thaksin.
 They believe that as well enriching himself, he was disrespectful to the monarchy.
 He has denied that.

 The crisis between the establishment and Thaksin comes amid anxiety over the issue of royal succession.
 The king, the world's longest-reigning monarch, is 86 and spent the years from 2009 to 2013 in hospital.